 Once participants clicked the link to the experiment, they were directed to a reCaptcha challenge.
 Once completed, participants calibrated their screen to ensure all stimuli were presented the same size for all participants.
 Participants were then asked to enter their age, gender, nationality and first language.
 They were then presented with instructions asking them to respond as quickly and as accurately as they could to the colour of the font of the letter string presented at the screen's centre.
-On each trial a fixation cross was presented for 2000ms before the onset of the Stroop stimulus.
-The Stroop stimuli stayed on the screen until a response was made or until 2000ms had elapsed.
-Participants responded using the c (blue), b (purple), n (green) and v (red) keys on their keyboards.
-Incorrect responses resulted in feedback showing a large X (size +5 in Testable) which was presented for 500ms.
+On each trial, a fixation cross was presented for 2000 ms before the onset of the Stroop stimulus.
+The Stroop stimuli stayed on the screen until a response was made or until 2,000 ms had elapsed.
+Participants responded using the c (blue), b (purple), n (green), and v (red) keys on their keyboards.
+Incorrect responses resulted in feedback showing a large X (size + 5 in Testable), which was presented for 500 ms.

 There were 384 trials in total.
 Forty-eight of the trials were incongruent, 48 were congruent.
 Of the 48 incongruent trials, 24 had complex onset, 24 had simple onsets; likewise for the congruent items.
-Of the 288 neutral word stimuli, 144 had simple onsets and 144 had complex onsets.
+Of the 288 neutral word

+Colour words Neutral-Set I Neutral-Set 2 Complex Simple Complex Simple Complex Simple Number of letters 4.5 4.5 4.5 4.5 4.5 4.5 Number of phonemes 3.5 3.5 3.75 3.75 3.75 4.0 Number of syllables 1.00 1.5 1.25 1.25 1.25 1.25 Word frequency ^a 87.43 80.19 50.18 75.26 69.47 91.37 stimuli, 144 had simple onsets and 144 had complex onsets.
 Of the 144 simple onset neutral trials, 72 were matched to the complex onset colour words and 72 were matched to the simple onset colour words.
-Similarly, of the 144 complex onset neutral trials, 72 were matched to the complex onset colour words and 72 were matched to the simple onset colour words (see Table 2 for a Stimulus Matrix for Experiments 1 - 3).
-Again, having the two types of neutral words matched to both the complex and simple onset colour words meant that we could compare RTs to matched neutral words that differed in onset complexity but were matched on other psycholinguistic variables.
+Similarly, of the 144 complex onset neutral trials, 72 were matched to the somplex onset colour words and 72 were matched to the complex onset colour words and 72 were matched to the simple onset colour words (see Table 2 for a stimulus matrix for Experiments 1-3).
+Again, having the two types of neutral words matched to both the complex and simple onset colour words that differed in onset complexity but were matched on other psycholinguistic variables.